CETME rifle: Development

 Later on in development, the Bundesgrenzschutz informed CETME that they were interested in the rifle but requested the cartridge diameter be reduced from 7.92mm to 7.62mm and that the same 41mm cartridge case should be used.
-This was accomplished after considerable time and effort, with the new round being designated the 7.62x41mm CETME, CA-002.
-Despite the rifle performing excellently with this cartridge, the Bundesgrenzschutz later stated that they could only adopt it if it was rechambered with the 7.62x51mm NATO cartridge due to standardisation agreements and thus the weapon was redesigned for this cartridge, designated by the Spanish as Modelo B.
+This was accomplished after considerable time and effort, with the new round being designated the 7.62×41mm CETME, CA-002.
+Despite the rifle performing excellently with this cartridge, the Bundesgrenzschutz later stated that they could only adopt it if it was rechambered for the 7.62×51mm NATO cartridge due to standardisation agreements and thus the weapon was redesigned for this NATO cartridge, designated by the Spanish as Modelo B.

 The first prototype rifles fired the same 7.92×33mm Kurz round as the StG45, and a variety of experimental 7.92 and 7.62mm cartridges were tested before settling on the 7.62×51mm CETME.
 This round, chosen due to requirements of the then-interested West German Bundesgrenzschutz, was dimensionally identical to 7.62×51mm NATO, but with a lighter bullet and powder charge to reduce recoil, making the fully automatic fire more controllable.
 In December 1956, the West German Bundeswehr received 400 CETME A rifles for intensive trials.
 Due to the tests performed by the Bundesamt für Wehrtechnik und Beschaffung, the ergonomy of the rifle was improved.
-With feedback from Heckler & Koch, the rifle was able to fire the 7.62 NATO round due to the better quality of its steel.
+With feedback from Heckler & Koch, the rifle was able to fire the fully powered 7.62×51mm NATO round due to the better quality of its steel.
 The Model B went on to be the foundation of the widely deployed Heckler & Koch G3 battle rifle.

-The CETME B rifle in 7.62 CETME was adopted as the Fusil de Asalto CETME Modelo 1958 de 7,62mm by the Spanish Army in September 1957 and its production began in Spain during 1961.
+The CETME B rifle in 7.62×51mm CETME was adopted as the Fusil de Asalto CETME Modelo 1958 de 7,62mm by the Spanish Army in September 1957 and its production began in Spain during 1961.
 The CETME series of battle rifles were manufactured in four basic models; the A, B, C and E models.
 The primary difference in the production models is the modes of fire, the absence of bipod and lighter weight for later models.

+Trials

+The Spanish CETME A was tested at Aberdeen Proving Ground in July 1954.
+The CETME Model A in 7.62 CETME and 7.62 NATO was also demonstrated to the French, Swedes and Italians in 1955.

+From 1957, the Dutch company Nederlandse Wapen en Munitiefabriek also demonstrated the CETME/H&K Model B rifle to the Royal Netherlands Army, the Netherlands Marine Corps, Finland (chambered in 7.62×39mm), Ecuador and Dominican Republic, but no gun was produced nor ordered.